dkrathi457/Twitter-Sentiment-PCA/microsoft_analysis.md

 Twitter is a powerful tool that enables users to communicate with others and also empowers data scientists with large quantities of data they can use.
 Communications on twitter are live and dynamic, changing every second.
 They are also short, limited to 140 characters.
 The analysis of such short, fast-moving data can reveal how people communicate on a particular subject.

-For this analysis, I have chosen to gather English-language tweets containing the word 'microsoft'.
+For this analysis, I have chosen to gather recent English-language tweets containing the word 'microsoft'.
 This allows me to explore how people regard the microsoft brand, as well as how they treat any news articles referring to microsoft.
-In practice, this methodology can be employed to any other broadly tweeted topic, including politics (eg, presidential candidates) and popular culture (eg, the Academy Awards).
+In practice, this methodology can be employed to any other broadly tweeted topic, including politics and popular culture.

 The ultimate goal of any analysis is to be able to predict some quantity of interest.
 For my purposes, I wished to examine if I could predict how users would tweet about the specified subject based on information publicly available from Twitter.